evhub/coconut/DOCS.md

 Since not all supported Python versions support the [`typing`](https://docs.python.org/3/library/typing.html) module, Coconut provides the [`TYPE_CHECKING`](#type_checking) built-in for hiding your `typing` imports and `TypeVar` definitions from being executed at runtime.
 Coconut will also automatically use [`typing_extensions`](https://pypi.org/project/typing-extensions/) over `typing` objects at runtime when importing them from `typing`, even when they aren't natively supported on the current Python version (this works even if you just do `import typing` and then `typing.<Object>`).

 Furthermore, when compiling type annotations to Python 3 versions without [PEP 563](https://www.python.org/dev/peps/pep-0563/) support, Coconut wraps annotation in strings to prevent them from being evaluated at runtime (to avoid this, e.g. if you want to use annotations at runtime, `--no-wrap-types` will disable all wrapping, including via PEP 563 support).
-Only on Python 3.13+ does `--no-wrap-types` do nothing, since there [PEP 649](https://peps.python.org/pep-0649/) support is used instead.
+Only on `--target 3.13` does `--no-wrap-types` do nothing, since there [PEP 649](https://peps.python.org/pep-0649/) support is used instead.

 Additionally, Coconut adds special syntax for making type annotations easier and simpler to write.
 When inside of a type annotation, Coconut treats certain syntax constructs differently, compiling them to type annotations instead of what they would normally represent.
 Specifically, Coconut applies the following transformations:
 ```coconut